polychromatic/polychromatic-docs/pages/devicemaps.md

 Once the files have been created/updated, it's time to test the changes!

-Run `polychromatic-controller-dev` from the repository and try:
+Run `./polychromatic-controller` from the repository and try:

 * Creating a new effect.
 Your new graphic should be listed here.
 * Changing the colours of all LEDs (turn on "live preview" in Preferences)